andrevidela/Research-report/final push.md

 ## Todo

 - [ ] Add %mutate again
-  - [ ] try %mutate with JS backend
+  - [ ] try %mutate with JS backend (DOING)
   - [ ] gather the benchmarks results from %mutating with the Sat solver
-  - [ ] Correctly implement control flow analysis for mutation of linear arguments  (DOING)
+  - [x] Correctly implement control flow analysis for mutation of linear arguments
     - [x] Update every branch of the case tree to use CMut instead of CCon
-    - [ ] Find out at which phase of the compiler we want this to happen
+    - [x] Find out at which phase of the compiler we want this to happen
   - [ ] run the benchmarks again with automatic mutation detection for linear use
 - [ ] write a table of contents for the thesis and start pulling all the notes together
 - [ ] restricted idris for linearity